A1anMc/Celebrant_Portal/README.md

 # Melbourne Celebrant Portal

 A professional web application for wedding celebrants to manage couples, ceremonies, and business operations.
-Built with modern technologies and designed for deployment on Render.
+Built with modern technologies and designed for deployment on Render and Vercel.

+**Latest Update**: Fixed Vercel deployment configuration for monorepo structure.

 ## 🏗️ Project Structure